Flip-flops

-Flip-flops are a type of light sandal, typically worn as a form of casual footwear.
+Flip-flops are a type of light sandal-like shoe, typically worn as a form of casual footwear.
 They consist of a flat sole held loosely on the foot by a Y-shaped strap known as a toe thong that passes between the first and second toes and around both sides of the foot.
-This style of footwear has been worn by the people of many cultures throughout the world, originating as early as the ancient Egyptians in 1,500 B.C.
-In the United States the modern flip-flop may have had its design taken from the traditional Japanese zōri, after World War II as soldiers brought them back from Japan.
+This style of footwear has been worn by people of many cultures throughout the world, originating as early as the ancient Egyptians in 1500 BC.
+In the United States the modern flip-flop may have had its design taken from the traditional Japanese zōri after World War II, as soldiers brought them back from Japan.

 Flip-flops became a prominent unisex summer footwear starting in the 1960s.

-"Flip-flop" etymology and other names
+Etymology and other names

-The term flip-flop has been used in American and British English since the 1960s to describe inexpensive footwear consiting of a flat base, typically rubber, and a strap with three anchor points: between the big and second toes, then bifurcating to anchor on both sides of the foot.
+The term flip-flop has been used in American and British English since the 1960s to describe inexpensive footwear consisting of a flat base, typically rubber, and a strap with three anchor points: between the big and second toes, then bifurcating to anchor on both sides of the foot.
 "Flip-flop" may be an onomatopoeia of the sound made by the sandals when walking in them.

-Flip-flops are also called thongs (sometimes pluggers) in Australia, jandals (originally a trademarked name derived from "Japanese sandals") in New Zealand, and slops or plakkies in South Africa and Zimbabwe.
+Flip-flops are also called thongs (sometimes pluggers, single- or double- depending on construction) in Australia, jandals (originally a trademarked name derived from "Japanese sandals") in New Zealand, and slops or plakkies in South Africa and Zimbabwe.

+In the Philippines, they are called tsinelas.

+In India, they are called chappals, (which traditionally referred to leather slippers).
+This is hypothesized to have come from the Telugu word ceppu (చెప్పు), from Proto-Dravidian *keruppu, meaning "sandal".

-In the Philippines, tsinelas.
-In India, chappal, (which traditionally referred to a leather slipper).
-In Latin America, La Chancla.
-Throughout the world, they are also known by a variety of other names, including slippers in Bahamas, Jamaica and Trinidad and Tobago.
+In some parts of Latin America, flip-flops are called chanclas.
+Throughout the world, they are also known by a variety of other names, including slippers in the Bahamas, Hawai‘i, Jamaica and Trinidad and Tobago.

+Flip-flops are closely associated with Japan in many Slavic languages.
+They are called japonke in Slovene and japanke in Croatian, with both terms also referring to a woman of Japanese nationality.
+The same applies to Polish, Serbian, and other similar instances.
+In Greek, they are called σαγιονάρες("sayonares"), with a singular flip-flop; called σαγιονάρα("sayonara").
+However, this is not true for all such languages.
+In Russian, the word for flip-flop contains no reference to Japan; instead, it is vietnamki, which literally means "Vietnamese".